sranins/BusinessApplication-ReleaseNotes/articles/Spring18/business-intelligence-platform/common-data-service-analytics-capability-power-bi/power-bi-apps-common-data-service-analytics/guided-setup.md

 helps users quickly install and set up the app.
 After users provide a few details such as their Dynamics 365 credentials, they are redirected to their Power BI Service account where reports are readily available.
-Users receive a notifications after data is copied and their app is ready to use.
+Users receive a notification after data is copied and their app is ready to use.